DavidHrncir/Fivetran_CSDK_Snowflake_HOL/FTS_Oil_and_Gas_Field_Technician_Summarization/Streamlit_App/README_agent.md

 1. Ensure the API server hosting the synthetic oil and gas data is operational
 2. Configure the custom Fivetran connector (built with Fivetran Connector SDK) to connect to the API server - debug and deploy
-3. Start the Fivetran sync in the Fivetran UI to move data into a `LOGLYNX` table in your Snowflake instance
+3. Start the Fivetran sync in the Fivetran UI to move data into a `FTS_RECORDS` table in your Snowflake instance
 4. Verify data is being loaded correctly by checking the table in Snowflake

 ## Data Flow